mRsUmItKuMaRcOdEr/ballistic_classification_for_forensic/README.md

 5. Select your repository, branch, and main file path (ballistics_app.py)
 6. Click "Deploy"

+### Troubleshooting Deployment Issues

+If you encounter deployment issues:

+1. **Package Compatibility**: The app uses specific package versions that are compatible with Streamlit Cloud.
+If you update packages, make sure to test locally first.

+2. **Model Files**: The app includes a demo mode that works without model files.
+If you want to use the full version with the trained model, you'll need to:
+   - Train the model locally
+   - Upload the model files (best_model.joblib, preprocessor.joblib, feature_selector.joblib) to your Streamlit Cloud deployment

+3. **Python Version**: Streamlit Cloud uses Python 3.12.9.
+If you're developing locally with a different version, you might encounter compatibility issues.

 ## Local Development

 To run the app locally: